LiamDalmanWatson/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-3.3-paths:Write a script that count the number of directories in PATH 4.4-global_variables: Create a script that lists environment variables 5.5-local_variables: create a script that lists all local variables and environment variabes, and functions
+3.3-paths:Write a script that count the number of directories in PATH 4.4-global_variables: Create a script that lists environment variables 5.5-local_variables: create a script that lists all local variables and environment variabes, and functions 6.creating_local_variables: create a script that creates a new global variables